willpatton2310/bikesharing/README.md

 For future analysis, there should be continude refinement of subscribers vs. non-subscibers.
 This model will work better if the operations are tweaked to maximize recurring subscriber revenues versus one-off or occasional users.

-Please find all Tableau visualizations here"
+Please find all Tableau visualizations here:

 [link to dashboard](https://public.tableau.com/app/profile/william.patton4887/viz/CitiBikeChallenge_16605221068490/Story1?publish=yes)